Welcoming Francisca Indarsiani and Gerardo Díaz to the IWCA Global Team

 Regional Coordinator, Consuming Country Chapters

 IWCA is also pleased to welcome Gerardo Díaz as Regional Coordinator for IWCA Chapters in Coffee Consuming Countries.
-Gerardo brings a well-rounded perspective shaped by years of leadership across coffee production, processing, quality, and specialty market engagement—connecting origin realities with consuming-market dynamics.
+Gerardo brings a well-rounded perspective shaped by years of leadership across coffee quality, processing, consulting, and specialty market engagement—connecting origin realities with consuming-market dynamics.

-Gerardo’s experience spans senior roles in specialty supply chains, including serving as Specialty Coffee Coordinator at ofi, where he worked at the intersection of quality, processing, and market access.
-His career has included production leadership, consulting, and advisory work across Latin America, the Middle East, and Asia, with a consistent focus on strengthening producer capacity, improving quality outcomes, and creating resilience amid market volatility.
+Gerardo’s experience spans senior roles within specialty supply chains, including serving as Specialty Coffee Coordinator at OFI, where he worked at the intersection of quality, processing, and market access.
+His career includes production leadership, advisory, and consulting work across Latin America, the Middle East, and Asia, with a consistent focus on strengthening producer capacity, improving quality outcomes, and building resilience during periods of market volatility.

-In addition to his global experience, Gerardo is deeply grounded at origin.
-As Managing Director of Hacienda Los Arcos in Guatemala, he remains closely connected to the day-to-day realities of coffee production—ensuring his strategic work is informed by practical, on-the-ground insight.
+In addition to his global experience, Gerardo remains closely grounded at origin.
+He is Managing Director of Hacienda Los Arcos in Guatemala, a family-owned hospitality business that includes a hotel and wedding venue, with a restaurant currently in development.
+This role keeps him closely connected to the realities of agricultural communities and rural enterprises beyond coffee alone.

-In his role with IWCA, Gerardo will support consuming country chapters by strengthening coordination, communication, and strategic alignment across markets where coffee is bought, roasted, and consumed.
-His background positions him to help translate consuming-market engagement into meaningful, responsible connections with women throughout the global coffee value chain.
+In his role with IWCA, Gerardo will support consuming-country chapters by strengthening coordination, communication, and strategic alignment across markets where coffee is bought, roasted, and consumed.
+His background positions him to help translate consuming-market engagement into thoughtful, responsible connections with women throughout the global coffee value chain.

 Welcome Francisca and Gerardo!